Tucks-dev/CS370Repo/README.md

 ### What Do Computer Scientists Do and Why Does It Matter?

 Computer scientists turn messy, real-world problems into well-defined computations and then design algorithms that solve them reliably.
-That matters because the world rarely hands you “clean” problems—yet people still need robust, safe solutions.
+That matters because the world rarely hands you “clean” problems, however,  people still need robust, safe solutions.
 Here I treated “find the treasure efficiently” as a sequential decision problem and used reinforcement learning to learn a policy from experience.
 The bigger idea is that the same pattern shows up in robotics, recommendations, and scheduling systems.

 > Human-level DRL models, such as those from DeepMind, have shown that neural networks can learn complex policies directly from high-dimensional input data (Mnih et al., 2015).